MS EPM Tools - Latest Official Version: MS Project Server 2013

 - Portfolio Server is an optional component and separate installation and configuration required

-- Microsoft SharePoint Server (MOSS 2007) is an optional component; Project Server 2007 deployment without MOSS2007 is lacking the Excel Services Dashboard reporting and Enterprise serach capabilities.
+- Microsoft SharePoint Server (MOSS 2007) was an optional component; Project Server 2007 deployment without MOSS2007 is lacking the Excel Services Dashboard reporting and Enterprise serach capabilities.

 Project Server 2010 provides effective governance workflows to manage project investments throughout their lifecycle.
 Project Server 2010 helps organizations select project portfolios that align with their business strategy.